terrinmack/Prework-Study-Guide/README.md

 # <Prework Study Guide Webpage>

+## Description

-## My motivation for this project is to learn the foundation of coding.
+My motivation for this project is to learn the foundation of coding.
 I built this project in order to obtain a better understanding of the basic functions of HTML, CSS, Git, and JavaScript to aid my learning for the next 6 months for this class.
 The project provides a place in which I can look back at for notes.
 I learned how to use coding applications more efficiently than I had originally started and gained entry level knowledge that I did not have when I initially started the modules.

 ## Installation